Tips and Tricks

 Standout features:

-• Adaptive AI translation that learns from your human translations, translation memory, and glossary — so results get smarter, more accurate, and more on-brand with every project
+• Adaptive AI translation that learns from your translation memory, glossary, and style guide — so results get smarter, more accurate, and more on-brand with every project

-• Team Management designed for individuals, agencies, and in-house teams — with shared billing, roles, and permissions
+• Team management for individuals, agencies, and in-house teams — shared billing, roles, and permissions

-• Support for 65+ file formats and 189+ languages, with automatic file analysis and formatting preservation
+• Support for 65+ file formats and 204 languages, with automatic file analysis and formatting preserved throughout

-• Role-based access control, end-to-end encryption, and full GDPR compliance
+• Role-based access control, end-to-end encryption, GDPR compliance, and content never used to train AI models

 Why it stands out: